Mariusz Sowiński: Trial and sentence

 The trial began in autumn 1998 in Zamość and from the very beginning was accompanied by great emotions.
 In October, during the first trial, the father of Wiesława Ł., one of Sowiński's victims, attacked him with an axe smuggled to court, wounding him in the back.
 Sowiński went to the hospital and the attacker was detained.
-However, thanks to the intercession of the voivodes of Zamość and the protests of his neighbors, he was released.
+However, thanks to the intercession of the voivodes of Zamość and the protests of his neighbours, he was released.
 After he recovered, his case was resumed.
 The prosecutor's office accused him of quadruple murder and rape.
 To emphasize how dangerous and deranged he was, the prosecutor cited that after one of the killings he killed the owner's cows and then began to interact sexually with their corpses.
 The accused himself refused to give explanations, he only said he was innocent.
 His advocate tried to prove that Sowiński could not be convicted because he was mentally ill.
 20 experts in the field of psychology and sexology were appointed in his case.
 Everyone clearly stated that he was fully sane, and his deviations could be even deeper.
 The prosecutor's office demanded the penalty of life imprisonment with the possibility of conditional release after 50 years.
 In 2000, the District Court of Zamość sentenced him to the highest penalty.
 The Court of Appeal in Lublin also upheld it on the grounds that Sowiński posed a threat to the environment.
 A year later, as a result of the cassation of Sowiński, the Supreme Court quashed the verdict and remitted it for re-examination.
-In 2002, the District Court of Zamość imposed on him a life imprisonment with the possibility of conditional release after serving 50 years of imprisonment.
+In 2002, the District Court of Zamość imposed on him life imprisonment with the possibility of conditional release after serving 50 years of imprisonment.
 In 2003, the Court of Appeal in Lublin finally upheld the sentence.